tareq1988/wp-recaptcha-integration/readme.txt

 3. type `git clone git@github.com:mcguffin/wp-recaptcha-integration.git`

-4. If you want to update to the latest files (be careful, might be untested on Your WP-Version) type git pull´.
+4. If you want to update to the latest files (be careful, might be untested with your WP-Version) type `git pull.

 Please note that the GitHub repository is more likely to contain unstable and untested code.
 Urgent fixes concerning stability or security (like crashes, vulnerabilities and alike) are more likely to be fixed in